YiboooMa/mayibo.github.io/content/post/CoNEXT2024/_index.md

 ---
-title: 🎉 Our paper _Sustainable Connections-Exploring Energy Efficiency in 5G Networks_ was accepted by The 20th ACM International Conference on emerging Networking EXperiments and Technologies (**CoNEXT 2024**).
+title: 🎉 Our paper was accepted by ACM CoNEXT 2024.
 summary: We provide recommendations for deploying and commercializing 5G networks to promote sustainable 5G connectivity.
-[Dataset](https://drive.google.com/drive/folders/1_vdhbsc8f2guewCKGeRaWBU9fk88FMj5)
 date: 2024-07-02

 # Featured image